eubr-bigsea/Compss-Python/functions/etl/README.md

      :param df2:         A list with numFrag pandas's dataframe;
      :param balanced:    True only if len(df1[i]) == len(df2[i]) to each i;
      :param numFrag:     The number of fragments;
+     :param suffixes:    Suffixes for attributes (a list with 2 values);
      :return:            A list with numFrag pandas's dataframe.
 ```